 This DIY spice ornament craft means holiday craft time is here!
-Warning: this post is full of gorgeous, holiday-fun pictures and lots of talk about tater tots.
+Warning: this post is full of gorgeous, no-bake Christmas ornaments and the easiest applesauce cinnamon spice dough ever.

 - individual Christmas tree ornaments

 - string them all together and hang

 - add a few tied onto a pre-made seasonal pine garland or wreath

 - thoughtful, handmade holiday gifts for grandparents and my daughter’s nanny

 - we put the glazed ones outside on the front door’s wreath (we used mini cookie cutters)

 - as decorations (and tags) for presents (see notes below for alteration)

 What You Need for Applesauce and Cinnamon Ornament Dough

 This might go without saying to you, but do tell the little ones to not eat these.
 There’s glue in ’em and though it’s non-toxic, just yuck.
 They spell really, really good.